4.2.2. Customs, excise and environmental control

 Inspections of Special Taxes involve both preliminary controls and simultaneous controls when the taxable event takes place.
 This is because in these cases tax rates are high and exemptions or tax discounts may exist depending on the destination, with non-monetary taxable bases.
 In the performance of their duties, inspectors draw up a preliminary report to regularise the tax situation of the taxpayers they are reviewing.
 The preliminary nature of these reports, among other circumstances, is because accounting checks are limited to the records required by Law and the Special Tax Regulations.

-The data corresponding to the years 2018 and 2019 are offered in Table 36.
-Intervening activity of II.EE.
-(Excise taxes) New window (Annex).
+Data for the years 2018 and 2019 are provided in Table No. 36.
+Intervention activity of II.EE.
+(Special Taxes) New window (Annex).

-Starting in 2020, it has been considered that the measurement of all actions carried out throughout the year can give a more accurate image of the actions carried out in the field of Customs and Excise managerial control.
-Based on this new indicator, it is indicated that the verification actions, control of authorizations and formal obligations and refunds developed in the field of managerial control of special and environmental taxes during 2019 have reached the figure of 467,901 actions (for reference, The figure in 2018 was 630,913 performances).
+Starting in 2020, it has been considered that measuring all the actions carried out throughout the year may provide a more accurate picture of the actions carried out in the area of Customs and Excise management control.
+Based on this new indicator, it is indicated that the verification actions, control of authorizations and formal obligations and refunds carried out in the field of management control of special and environmental taxes during 2019 have reached the figure of 467,901 actions (for reference, the figure in 2018 was 630,913 actions).